 When the CSI request field on a DCI triggers a CSI report(s) on PUSCH, if the first uplink symbol to carry the corresponding CSI report(s) including the effect of the timing advance, starts earlier than at symbol Zref,

-- the UE may ignore the scheduling DCI if no HARQ-ACK or transport block is multiplexed on the PUSCH.
+- the UE may ignore the scheduling information in the DCI for the scheduled PUSCH if no HARQ-ACK or transport block is multiplexed on the PUSCH.

 When the CSI request field on a DCI triggers a CSI report(s) on PUSCH, if the first uplink symbol to carry the n-th CSI report including the effect of the timing advance, starts earlier than at symbol Z'ref(n),

-- the UE may ignore the scheduling DCI if the number of triggered reports is one and no HARQ-ACK or transport block is multiplexed on the PUSCH
+- the UE may ignore the scheduling information in the DCI for the scheduled PUSCH if the number of triggered reports is one and no HARQ-ACK or transport block is multiplexed on the PUSCH

 - Otherwise, the UE is not required to update the CSI for the n-th triggered CSI report.